Education and Art Mediation

 Our current collaborators are:

-45° (Architecture and Town Planning Initiative) / a7.außeneinsatz / The Berlin Mondiale Network / Alfred-Nobel-Schule, Berlin-Neukölln / Berlinische Galerie / Berlinklusion / European University Viadrina, Frankfurt (Oder) / Heinz-Brandt-Schule, Berlin-Weißensee / The Hemingway School, Berlin-Mitte / Jugend im Museum e.V., Jugendkunstschule Pankow / Jugendzentrum New Way / Jugendgremium Schattenmuseum / KinderKulturMonat / Klik e.V. / Kreativhaus e.V., Berlin-Mitte / Kulturagenten für kreative Schulen / KUNSTHALLE am Hamburger Platz / Lab for Art Education / RAA Berlin / Ruth-Cohn-Schule für Sozialwesen, Berlin-Charlottenburg / side-views e.V. / Stiftung SPI / Berlin University of the Arts / Weißensee Academy of Art / Young Arts Neukölln.
+forty five degrees (collaborative studio for research & design) / a7.außeneinsatz / The Berlin Mondiale Network / Alfred-Nobel-Schule, Berlin-Neukölln / Berlinische Galerie / Berlinklusion / European University Viadrina, Frankfurt (Oder) / Heinz-Brandt-Schule, Berlin-Weißensee / The Hemingway School, Berlin-Mitte / Jugend im Museum e.V., Jugendkunstschule Pankow / Jugendzentrum New Way / Jugendgremium Schattenmuseum / KinderKulturMonat / Klik e.V. / Kreativhaus e.V., Berlin-Mitte / Kulturagenten für kreative Schulen / KUNSTHALLE am Hamburger Platz / Lab for Art Education / RAA Berlin / Ruth-Cohn-Schule für Sozialwesen, Berlin-Charlottenburg / side-views e.V. / Stiftung SPI / Berlin University of the Arts / Weißensee Academy of Art / Young Arts Neukölln.

 Interested in collaborating with the KW’s teaching department?